cyrilondon/rover-project/README.md

-The Domain Driven Design usually recommands to define the following elements:
+The Domain Driven Design usually recommends to define the following elements:

 ##### Application Services